Imperial College London

 A:

 Applicants do not require to pay a Imperial College London application fee if they are applying for PG certificates, PG diplomas, Postgraduate doctoral courses, and MRes courses.
-However, they must pay a non-refundable application fee for undergraduate and graduate application.
-Mentioned below is the Imperial application fee for international students:
+However, they must pay a non-refundable application fee for UG and PG application.
+Look at the mentioned Imperial application fee for international students -

 Program